-Genioplasty, more commonly known as chin surgery, is a procedure designed to improve the appearance of the chin, which also affects the jawline and profile as a whole.
-Chin surgery is often performed as a cosmetic enhancement, but it can also be used to correct certain functional issues that may develop as a result of a congenital disorder or traumatic injury.
-Dr. Eric Payne, our extensively trained craniofacial plastic surgeon, utilizes the most advanced chin augmentation techniques available to achieve natural-looking results.
+Genioplasty, more commonly known as chin surgery, is a procedure designed to improve the appearance of the chin, which also affects the jawline and facial profile as a whole.
+Chin surgery is often performed as a cosmetic enhancement, but it can also be used to correct certain functional issues that may develop as the result of a congenital (since birth) disorder or a traumatic injury.
+Dr. Eric Payne, our extensively trained craniofacial plastic surgeon, utilizes the most advanced chin augmentation techniques available to enhance the chin while ensuring natural-looking results.

 Depending on your aesthetic goals, chin surgery and augmentation offer a number of benefits.
 Each patient can experience different advantages based on their treatment plan and desired outcome.
 Some of the ways genioplasty can alter the chin include:

 - Adjusting the chin from side-to-side

 - Creating a longer or shorter chin through vertical movement